Growing up, I experienced what you might gently call “instability.”

 Before I graduated high school, I moved over 15 times.
 My mother and father shared a total of 6 divorces between them.
 I saw firsthand what it’s like to live in a shelter for battered women and their families.
 And there were times as a young child when I had to fend for myself without adult supervision and figure things out on my own.

 I don’t write this to elicit sympathy or praise for “how I turned out.”
-I write this because I know that somewhere, a child or young adult is going through something similar, struggling to see beyond today let alone think about their future.
+I write this because I know that somewhere, a child, young adult, or adult, is going through something similar, struggling to see beyond today let alone think about their future.
 If this sounds like you or someone you know, I have a message: there is a way out.

 1. Have Somewhere to Be

 Sports changed my life.
 They were my babysitter when I didn’t have one.
 I played them year round, from football in the fall to basketball in the winter to track in the spring and baseball in the summer.
 Having somewhere to be helped keep me out of trouble.
 It instilled discipline, provided mentorship, and kept me active in a community.
-Whether its sports or something else, have somewhere to be.
+Whether its sports, a church group, a hobby club, or something else, have somewhere to be.

 2. Ask for Help

 It’s one of the hardest thing to do in life, and yet I implore you to do it.
 Ask for help.
 Most times, good people in your life may not know that you’re going through a tough time.
 If they did, odds are they’d be more than willing to help you navigate the thorny parts of life, learn something new, or even hit a goal that seems out of reach.
 People want to help.
 But you have to be willing to ask for it (Tweet this).

 3. Don’t Be Ashamed or Embarrassed of Where You Come From